andrasq/node-docs/klog.md

 Log here, save there.
 Or, `curl -d@log.sav http://server/log/write`

-* low latency with negligible overhead (existing services can use it to remote log)
-* high volume (to ship existing files in bulk)
+* Fast: low latency, low overhead, high throughput (usable to log directly to remote, or to ship logs in bulk)
-* robust (should not lose checkpointed loglines)
-* fault tolerant (should not require the remote to be always up)
 * scriptable, usable from the command line (with `curl`)
 * multi-writer, multi-process safe (ok to share logfile)
 * convenient to use, can plug into existing loggers (`qlogger` writer)
+* durable (should not lose checkpointed loglines)
+* available, fault tolerant (should not require the remote to be always up)
 * the idea and approach date back to 2012 and earlier

 Results